Don't Wait to Get Help. Call (800) 291-0963 Now!

 Asbestos companies that have filed for bankruptcy protection have established asbestos trust funds to pay claims.
-There is about 65 active Asbestos Trust Funds totaling more than 30 billion.
+There are about 65 active Asbestos Trust Funds totaling more than 30 billion.

 Asbestos Trust Funds have paid out $18 billion for more than 3 million claims!